survivejs/site/pages/index.md

 ### Leanpub exclusives

-In addition, if you buy the Leanpub version you will get exclusive chapters that show you how to:
+In addition, if you buy the Leanpub version you will get access to exclusive chapters that show you how to:

 0. Deal with typing in React.
 0. Test your React application in various ways.